-Newly Admitted Degree Seeking Undergraduate Students must meet with an advisor prior to registration.
-Contact the Orientation Office to arrange advising.
+Newly Admitted Degree-Seeking Undergraduate Students must attend a New Student Orientation program to register for classes.
+During orientation, students will meet with their academic college and/ or department advisor for guidance on registration.
 Newly admitted students who miss orientation will not be permitted to register until the first day of classes.